ShaswataRoy/ClassicalModel/SGCNN/readme.md

 ## Create a python environment using the following instructions

-1. Instantiate a gpu machine on avil## make sure you have conda for creating env
+1. Instantiate a gpu machine on avil## make sure you have conda for creating env<br>
 $ module load anaconda

 2. Create an env called `sgcnn`